nikolaimerritt/logical-english-vscode/vscode-package/README.md

 # Logical English editor for Visual Studio Code
 Welcome to the Logical English editor extension for Visual Studio Code!

+## We want your feedback!
+This extension is very much a work in progress and is still being developed.
+If you have any requests, issues or comments, please share them with us by filling out [this form](https://forms.gle/K3HMpJ2nVuKPp5tG8).
+Your ideas will help influence the next version of the editor!

 This extension provides the following features:

 ## Syntax Highlighting
 With smart syntax highlighting, Logical English is easier to read than ever!